Hugh Jackman: 2005–2007: Hollywood success

 Jackman was asked to consider taking on the role of James Bond before Daniel Craig was chosen to play the character, but turned it down due to other commitments.
 Speaking to the British Press Association in 2011, Jackman said: "I was about to shoot X-Men 2 and Wolverine had become this thing in my life and I didn't want to be doing two such iconic characters at once."

 Alongside Christian Bale, Michael Caine, and Scarlett Johansson, Jackman starred in The Prestige (2006), a mystery thriller from Christopher Nolan.
 Jackman portrayed Robert Angier, an aristocratic magician who builds up a rivalry with contemporary Alfred Borden (Bale) in an attempt to one-up each other in the art of deception.
 After reading the script, Jackman expressed interest in starring in the film, and Nolan believed that the actor had the qualities of the character.
 Jackman based his portrayal of Angier on 1950s-era American magician Channing Pollock.
 The Prestige was acclaimed and a box-office success.

 Jackman portrayed three different characters in Darren Aronofsky's science-fiction film The Fountain: Tommy Creo, a neuroscientist, who is torn between his wife, Izzi (Rachel Weisz), who is dying of a brain tumor, and his work at trying to cure her; Captain Tomas Creo, a Spanish conquistador in 1532 Seville; and a future astronaut, Tom, travelling to a golden nebula in an eco-spacecraft seeking to be reunited with Izzi.
 Jackman said The Fountain was his most difficult film thus far due to the physical and emotional demands of the part.

 Jackman also starred in Woody Allen's 2006 film Scoop opposite Scarlett Johansson.
 That year he also reprised the role of Wolverine in X-Men: The Last Stand.
-He rounded out 2006 with two animated films: Happy Feet, directed by George Miller, in which he voiced the part of Memphis, an emperor penguin; and Flushed Away, where Jackman supplied the voice of a rat named Roddy who ends up being flushed down a family's toilet into the London sewer system.
-Flushed Away co-starred Kate Winslet and Ian McKellen (Jackman's fourth time working with him).
+He rounded out 2006 with two animated films: Happy Feet, directed by George Miller, in which he voiced the part of Memphis, an emperor penguin (singing "Heartbreak Hotel"); and Flushed Away, where Jackman supplied the voice of a rat named Roddy who ends up being flushed down a family's toilet into the London sewer system (Jackman's fourth film co-starring with Ian McKellen).

 In 2007, Jackman produced and guest-starred in the television musical-dramedy series Viva Laughlin, which was cancelled by CBS after two episodes.
-In 2007, Jackman became the Patron of the Actors Centre Australia where he studied, and remains so.
+In 2007, Jackman became the patron of the Actors Centre Australia where he studied, and remains so.